harshit0605/stock-market-agent/README.md

 ## Workflow

 The main workflow orchestrates the execution of various agents to provide a comprehensive analysis and recommendation.
+The workflow now supports parallel execution of data collection and agent personas to enhance performance.

 ## Getting Started